atadi96/sleep-count-down/README.md

 become disabled.
 When it reaches zero, your PC will enter the selected suspend mode.
 You can stop the countdown and enable the controls by pushing the button one more time.

+## Download
+You can download the whole project, or grab the exe [from this link](https://github.com/atadi96/sleep-count-down/blob/master/SleepCountDown/SleepCountDown/bin/Release/SleepCountDown.exe)